danielharrell/open-eyes-lect-2017-18/Open.md

 recognition, that not only excludes what we keep out, but contains what we let in.
 This boundary would also be what breaks in cases of corruption, laying us open, like a broken jar, to whatever lies outside.

-Or we might say there is a kind of hinge in being open that works, once it breaks, only one way: outside in.
-When Odysseus, then, is no longer master of his door, we could say it no longer opens from the inside, to contain the outside in an act of recognition.
-And since his door now only opens from the outside, it exposes the inside to an act of transgression.
+Or to use a different image, we might say that there is a kind of hinge in being open that works, once it breaks, only one way: outside in.
+When Odysseus, then, is no longer master of his door, it no longer opens from the inside, to contain the outside in an act of recognition.
+It only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
 Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.

-On this account, then, only mere openness could be boundless.
+On this account, in any case, only mere openness could be boundless, and by analogy to something broken, not open.
 True openness is always bounded, or closed.
-Yet even this much allowance for boundless openness might have to be revoked, if mere openness were not really open, but broken.
-And there is more reason to think that even mere openness must be bounded, to gain any semblance of boundlessness.
-For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
+But we can deepen this account, to suggest that even mere openness must be bounded, to gain any semblance of boundlessness.
+For now consider our ownmost state of being, on my earlier
+suggestion: the open eyes of awareness.
 Here, too, openness has the genuineness of a virtue.
 But this is now in the sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
-The way that true openness in this deepest sense can incorporate corruption is made dramatic in the case of Odysseus.
+This inclusiveness is made dramatic in the case of Odysseus.
 For while his absence allows the suitors to get into his house, his discovery of this will prevent them from getting out.
 And a door that only opens from the outside can still be locked from the inside, to help accomplish and contain the slaughter.
-Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can countenance even acts of transgression, and see them, if not punish them, for what they are.
+Mere openness in this case seems only as boundless as true openness finally lets it be---once we count as true a form of recognition that can countenance even acts of transgression, and see them, if not punish them, for what they are.

 The open eyes of awareness likewise allow us a closer look at the open eyes of Leontius.
 For while his loss of mastery